bhaskar20001/citruspay-ios-sdk/README.md

 Detailed reference documentation is available on the reference page for the `CitrusPay` class.

 ### Data Models
 All other classes in the SDK are data models that are used to exchange data between your app and the SDK.
 Detailed reference documentation is available on the reference page for each class.

 ## Next Steps
 Head over to the [Git Wiki Documentation](https://github.com/citruspay/citruspay-ios-sdk/wiki) to see all the API methods available.

+See the the latest [releases page](https://github.com/citruspay/citruspay-ios-sdk/releases)

+## Next Steps
+Head over to the [Git Wiki Documentation](https://github.com/citruspay/citruspay-ios-sdk/wiki) to see all the API methods available.